On a cold night in February, residents of the battle-weary city of Srinagar woke up to the noise of fighter jets buzzing in the inky black skies.

 But the economy is underperforming.
 India’s farms, where most of its people work, are beset by a crisis of low crop prices.
 Unemployment is rising, and a controversial currency ban ended up hurting the poor.

 Socially, the BJP’s strident Hindu nationalism has left the country polarised and minorities nervous.
 India is in the grip of a fake-news epidemic, partly due to cheap phones and data.
 Some dissenters have been labelled as “anti-nationals” and thrown into prison.

-In some ways, it will be a referendum on Modi.
+In some ways, it has been a referendum on the man himself.
 Many believe he wants to fashion India in his image - forcefully nationalist, socially conservative, openly patriotic.

-For nearly 40 days in April and May, some 900 million people will be eligible to vote in 543 parliamentary seats in a marathon staggered election.
-It’s going to be the biggest, longest and possibly most expensive ballot ever.
+For nearly 40 days in April and May, more than 600 million people have voted in 543 parliamentary seats in a marathon staggered election.
+It has been the biggest, longest and possibly most expensive ballot ever.

-One of India’s leading public intellectuals, Pratap Bhanu Mehta, says it is going to be a “high stakes election with very low expectations”.
+For one of India’s leading public intellectuals, Pratap Bhanu Mehta, it has been a “high stakes election with very low expectations”.

-Will this election, as some have said, be “a battle for the soul of India”?
+Has this election been, as some have said, “a battle for the soul of India”?

 Among the believers